dotnet/AspNetCore.Docs/aspnetcore/blazor/components/prerender.md

 -->

 This article explains Razor component prerendering scenarios for server-rendered components in Blazor Web Apps.

-Prerendering can improve [Search Engine Optimization (SEO)](https://developer.mozilla.org/docs/Glossary/SEO) by rendering content for the initial HTTP response that search engines can use to calculate page rank.
+*Prerendering* is the process of initially rendering page content on the server without enabling event handlers for rendered controls.
+The server outputs the HTML UI of the page as soon as possible in response to the initial request, which makes the app feel more responsive to users.
+Prerendering can also improve [Search Engine Optimization (SEO)](https://developer.mozilla.org/docs/Glossary/SEO) by rendering content for the initial HTTP response that search engines use to calculate page rank.

 ## Persist prerendered state